 The final step is to monitor, evaluate, and improve the effectiveness of the risk mitigation actions that are documented in the QCP.
 As with the other steps in the IQCP process, this step should also be a team effort.
 This step should never become static.
 Implementations should be monitored accurately, appropriately, and improved as the on-going evaluation indicates.
-The QCP should be formally reviewed at a defined frequency, eg, annually.
+The QCP should be formally reviewed at a defined frequency (eg, annually).
+Frequency of review may be dictated by compliance and accreditation agencies.

-If a failure does occur, the QCP should be evaluated to determine why the failure was not prevented, whether the risk to patients is still acceptable, and whether changes need to be made to the QCP.
+If a failure does occur, the QCP should be evaluated to determine why the potential failure was not discovered before it occurred, whether the risk to patients is still acceptable, and whether changes need to be made to the QCP.

 Failures (errors) can be detected through a variety of sources including: